dps923/winter2020/graded-work/assign1-2018.md

 Follow these instructions to submit your work, before the due date and time:

-1. Locate your project folders in Finder (and we suggest that you make a copies for yourself).
+1. Locate your **AllAboutMe** project folder in Finder (and we suggest that you make a copy of it for yourself).

-2. At the same level, create a new folder named "MyCode".
+2. In that folder, add a new folder named "MyCode".

-3. From AllAboutMe, copy these source code files to the "MyCode" folder:
+3. Copy these source code files to the "MyCode" folder:
 **ViewController.swift**
 **Main.storyboard**
-For each of these files, add a prefix "App1" to the name, and then change the file name extension to "txt".

-4. From MyCourses, copy these source code files to the "MyCode" folder:
-**CourseList.swift**
-**Main.storyboard**
-For each of these files, add a prefix "App2" to the name, and then change the file name extension to "txt".
+For each of these files, change the file name extension to "txt".

-4. Select all three folders:
-AllAboutMe
-MyCourses
-MyCode
-Right-click, and choose **Compress 3 Items**, which creates a zip file (make sure the zip file is fairly small, around 500KB or less).
+4. Right-click the folder, and choose **Compress “AllAboutMe”**, which creates a zip file (make sure the zip file is fairly small, around 500KB or less).

 5. Login to Blackboard/My.Seneca, and in this course's Assignments area, look for the upload link, and submit your work there.